DasaradhramYenuganti/Software-Development-Lifecycle/Software Development Processes and Methodologies/Week 2/README.md

 4. **Which of the four aspects of modularity can be described as: How well a module meets a single well-defined goal.**

-    - [ ] Cohesion
+    - [x] Cohesion
     - [ ] Data Encapsulation
     - [ ] Coupling
     - [ ] Information Hiding

+    > This is the definition of cohesion.

-5. **Which of the four aspects of modularity can be described as: Containment of constructs and concepts within a module.**
+5. Which of the four aspects of modularity can be described as: Containment of constructs and concepts within a module.

     - [ ] Coupling
     - [ ] Information Hiding
     - [ ] Cohesion
-    - [ ] Data Encapsulation
+    - [x] Data Encapsulation

+    > This is the definition of data encapsulation.

 6. Three aspects of ______ can be described as (1) Decomposability, (2) Composability, and (3) Ease of Understanding.